Skip to main content

 When this happens, we have to take action to protect our staff.
 We also consider the impact of the behaviour on our ability to do our work such as providing assistance to others.

 ESC is committed to carrying out its statutory functions in a fair and accessible manner.
 We believe that everyone who contacts us has the right to be treated with respect and dignity.
-We also believe that our staff have the same rights, and we must provide a safe working environment for our staff.
+We also believe that our staff have the same rights, and we have a duty to provide them with a safe working environment.
 We must also ensure that we carry out our functions efficiently and effectively.

 We recognise that some people may have difficulties in expressing themselves or communicating clearly, especially when anxious or upset.
 We also understand that some people may find it difficult to identify what impact their behaviour might have on other people.
 We will always consider making reasonable adjustments if we are asked to do so – but we may still use the policy if actions or behaviours are having a negative effect on our staff or our work.

 People may act out of character in times of trouble or distress.
-There may have been upsetting or distressing circumstances leading up to a complaint coming to our office.
-We do not view behaviour as unacceptable just because a complainer is forceful or determined.
-In fact, we accept that being persistent may sometimes be a positive advantage when pursuing a complaint.
+There may have been upsetting or distressing circumstances leading up to someone contacting us or making a complaint to our office.
+We do not view behaviour as unacceptable simply because someone is assertive or determined.
+In fact, persistence can often be a valuable asset when pursuing a complaint.
 However, we do consider actions that result in unreasonable demands on our office or unreasonable behaviour towards ESC staff to be unacceptable.
 It is these actions that we aim to manage under this policy.

-The following circumstances may be regarded as illustrative of unacceptable or unreasonable conduct by a complainer.
+The following circumstances may be regarded as illustrative of unacceptable or unreasonable conduct by someone contacting us.
 This list is not exhaustive or conclusive.

-We understand that many complainers are angry about the issues they have raised in their complaint.
+We understand that many people are angry about the issues they have raised with us.
 If that anger escalates into aggression towards ESC staff, we consider that unacceptable.
 Any violence or abuse towards staff will not be accepted.

 Violence is not restricted to acts of aggression that may result in physical harm.
 It also includes behaviour or language (whether verbal or written) that may cause staff to feel offended, afraid, threatened or abused.
 We will judge each situation individually and appreciate individuals who come to us may be upset.
 Language which is designed to insult or degrade, is racist, sexist or homophobic or which makes serious allegations that individuals have committed criminal, corrupt or perverse conduct without any evidence is unacceptable.
 We may decide that comments aimed not at us but at third parties are unacceptable because of the effect that listening to or reading them may have on our staff.